tuupola/branca-js/README.md

 ### Version

 Version is 8 bits ie. one byte.
 Currently the only version is `0xBA`.
-This is a magic byte you can use to quickly identify a given token.
+This is a magic byte which you can use to quickly identify a given token.
 Version number guarantees the token format and encryption algorithm.

 ### Timestamp